 In our ‘always-on’ culture, customers expect to be able to contact customer services teams at all times.
 This can, of course, result in considerable additional expenditure, but there is a solution that can bridge the resultant gap.

 Chatbots capable of answering frequently asked questions can be added to company websites with relative ease and, thanks to AI and pre-programmed linguistic algorithms, can regularly identify common requests irrespective of the way they are worded.
-Surprisingly, many solutions come ‘out-of-the-box’ and can be implemented without coding.
+Surprisingly, many automation solutions come ‘out-of-the-box’ and can be implemented without coding.

-With organisations facing an increasingly large and continuously growing array of cyber threats – coupled with the passing of GDPR legislation and the potentially gargantuan fines that can be levelled at companies as a result – combatting this threat should be a priority concern at all organisations.
+With organisations facing an increasingly large and constantly growing array of cyber threats – coupled with the passing of GDPR legislation and the potentially gargantuan fines that can be levelled at companies as a result – combatting this threat should be a priority concern at all organisations.
 The Information Commissioner's Officer recently announced that British Airways was set to be fined £183.39M for a cyber incident that compromised half a million customers' personal data.

 Business expenditure must always be subjected to scrutiny.
 Every penny that is spent must be considered and more efficient practices sought.
 Smart devices, installed throughout an office, can cut waste expenditure by analysing environments and adjusting lighting, heating etc. automatically in order to reduce day-to-day costs.

-Many organisations are also moving towards smart receptionist technology, allowing visitors to sign in for meetings via a tablet that alerts their host instantly via email.
+Many organisations are also moving towards smart receptionist automation technology, allowing visitors to sign in for meetings via a tablet that alerts their host instantly via email.
 Other businesses use video conferencing solutions to have a centrally based receptionist that can greet visitors at multiple sites via a TV screen.

 It’s no secret that we, as a society, are creating data at a truly unprecedented rate.
 When subjected to analysis, much of this can reveal valuable information that will enable more efficient practices and processes.

-Combining analytical tools with artificial intelligence and algorithms can negate the need for salient metrics to be reviewed manually.
+Combining analytic tools with artificial intelligence and algorithms can negate the need for salient metrics to be reviewed manually.
 In turn, this means that results are consistently generated quickly and accurately making it far more likely that organisations can, for example, meet seasonal demands.
 Furthermore, the valuable insights such setups can provide can aid the decision-making process by ensuring that stakeholders are more informed.

 Effectively harnessing these powerful tools to their full potential, however, requires a well-thought-out strategy that considers every facet of a business.
 To find out more about how AI and automation can propel your business forward, get in touch with ROCK’s consultancy team.